ZueffC/degenerator/README.md

 In addition, it can assemble an MD file from existing HTML code.

 The project is in semi-active development: if there is a minute free from studying, not occupied by another time killer, the project spews out a sheaf of sparks, and life begins to glimmer in it again.
 That's how we live.

+### What I have to do:
+- i18n
+- Normalize default template
+- Add error checking in commands
+- Create command for html to md conversion